ThreePounds/KSP-Custom-Controller/README.md

 ## 3D-printed housing

 The housing was modelled using FreeCad 1.0.2.
-Included are .3mf files for the face plate and housing so they can be printed seperately.
+Included are .3mf files for the face plate and housing so they can be printed separately.

 ## The finished controller